sigstore/timestamp-authority/README.md

 Timestamps are a critical component of [Rekor](https://github.com/sigstore/rekor), Sigstore's signature transparency log.
 Timestamps are used to verify short-lived certificates.
-Currently, the timestamp comes from Rekor's own internal clock, which is not externally verifiable.
-Using signed timestamps issued from timestamp authorities mitigates the risk of Rekor's clock being manipulated.
+Currently, the timestamp comes from Rekor's own internal clock, which is not externally verifiable or immutable.
+Using signed timestamps issued from timestamp authorities mitigates the risk of
+Rekor's clock being manipulated.

 As a artifact signer, you can:

 * Generate a signature over an artifact
-* Fetch a timestamp for that signature (more below in "What to sign")
+* Fetch a timestamp for that signature (more below in [What to sign](##what-to-sign))
 * Upload the signature, artifact hash, and certificate to Rekor (hashedrekord record type)
 * Upload the timestamp to Rekor (rfc3161 record type)
    * This step is important because it makes the timestamps publicly auditable